-Future Stevenson High School Musicians: Why take Instrumental Music in Junior High and High School?
+Future Stevenson High School Musicians: Why take Instrumental Music in Junior and Senior High School?

 The great news is that, like you, the Department of Education considers the arts to be a critical component to the educational process and insists that a fine art requirement be included in the state-wide curriculum.
-When your 8th grader joins band in 9th grade, they are on their way to a successful high school career by fulfilling this requirement!
+When an 8th grader adds band to their schedule for 9th grade, they are on their way to a successful high school career by fulfilling this requirement!

-Current college bound high school students are taking courses that meet the standards while also having a band class all four years.
-In addition to their primary band class, some students take Jazz Band or an extra concert band as their electives in their Junior and Senior years.
-Therefore there is no need to believe band cannot be included in a student’s schedule.
-With a little planning and consideration to scheduling in their first year, every student can take band for four years while still satisfying graduation requirements.
-We all know that colleges and employers look highly upon band students in the application process because it shows commitment, discipline and team work.
+Current college-bound students in grades 9-12 at our secondary schools are taking courses that meet Michigan Merit Curriculum standards while also having a band class all four years!
+In addition to their primary band class, some students will take Jazz Band or an extra concert band class as their electives in 11th and/or 12th grade.
+With a little planning and consideration to scheduling as a student is entering 9th grade, everyone, even those enrolled in specialty programs, can find a way to take band from grades 7 - 12 while still satisfying graduation requirements.
+Colleges and employers look highly upon band students in the application process because it shows commitment, discipline and teamwork.

 As the Michigan Department of Education has recognized, student involvement in the arts is an important factor for a well-rounded education.
-We look forward to seeing the 9th graders at the high school next year!
+We look forward to seeing current junior high students at Stevenson as they continue their music education!